Essays

 Manipulation Risk as a Subpoint

-The AI industry treats moral questions like bugs.
-Something you identify, document, and fix in the next release.
+The entire AI sector treats moral questions like trivial software bugs.
+Something you identify, document and fix in the next release.

 A Room That Wants Nothing